briankoser/sfc-listeners-guide/episodes/0059-the-history-of-christianity-part-3.md

 ---
 Medieval Church (Constantine - Great Schism)

-Matt references <i class="work-title">The Story of Christianity</i> by Justo Gonzalez
+Matt references {% workTitle "The Story of Christianity" %} by Justo Gonzalez

 Matt doesn't like denominations.
 Ben doesn't know if he agrees.